 These details matter very much and Minister Morneau advises that the exact terms of this incentive program will not be announced until later this year.

-Should you have initial questions about this proposal and its practical impact, please feel free to contact real estate lawyer Michael Brown at 613-563-6676.
+Should you have initial questions about this proposal and its practical impact, please feel free to contact our Real Estate Lawyers.